anbuchelva/anbuchelva.github.io/content/posts/appscript/collect-ather-logs-using-API.md

 ### Get your Vehicle Identification Number (VIN)

-This should be available in your RC book or in the boot.
+This should be available in your RC book or in the boot or in the vehicle dashboard.

 {{< alert >}}
 Refer this as **VIN**.